 Being from The Netherlands, I wasn’t really used to having a cleaning lady to come and clean 2 or 3 times a week, like many people have in South Africa.
 From middle class and up, everyone has cleaning ladies, gardeners, nannies, au-pairs etc. Don’t get me wrong, I LOVE having a clean house and many people can do a better job than I but we live in a flat and I’m used to cleaning up after myself so I don’t need someone every day.

-I have a cleaning person every 2 or 3 weeks.
+I have a cleaning person every 2 or 3 weeks or less than that.
 I assume that ZAR 7.000 per month would be a reasonable salary for a full-time cleaning lady / child minder.
-Of course you have to way the pros and cons of amount of time that you have / need to work / spend cleaning.
+Of course you have to weigh the pros and cons of amount of time that you have / need to work / spend cleaning.

 TOTAL SAVINGS: 12 months x ZAR 6.000 = ZAR 72.000 (4 months of traveling in South America)